Skip to content

 If, after all the choices we’ve put forward, you’re still really missing your familiar artisan coffee, don’t worry.
 You will find many places to get your fix as you wander around the heritage enclave, but do try the local offerings as well.

-And next time round we’ll check out some of the best teh tarek (pulled tea) cuppas in town.
+And next time round we’ll check out some of the best teh tarek (pulled tea) cuppas to cool down in Penang.

 Share this Article